- Improves balance and coordination.

 First, set your foundation.
 Stand with your feet hip-width apart, toes pointing straight ahead.
 Distribute your weight evenly—trying not to let your feet roll in or out.

 Shift your weight into your left foot and place the sole of your right foot as high as you can on your left inner thigh, toes pointing straight down.
 It is crucial that your foot rests above or below and not on your knee, as your knee is not designed to bend laterally.
-As you press down evenly through all 4 corners of your left foot, lift up from your arch all the way up to your groin.
-Press your left thigh towards the sole of your right foot as you lift up through the crown of your head to stabilise your hips.
 On an inhalation, sweep your arms out and up overhead and reach up through your fingertips.
 Exhale, relax your shoulders away from your ears.
 You can bring the palms of your hands together or keep them shoulder-width apart.

 If you can’t bring your foot all the way up to your inner thigh, you can rest it on the inside of your ankle or lower leg.